cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

 After signing up, click on the email verification link, then login.

-In the new web app, add a lightbulb using the identity of the device you added earlier (e.g., if you <a href="../../products/pythonsim/" target="_blank">simulated a device using a Python script</a>, your device identity would most likely be "000001"). <div style="background-color: #00BCD6; display: inline-block;">NOTE: If you haven't added a device yet, it will throw an error.</div>
+In the new web app, add a lightbulb using the identity of the device you added earlier (e.g., if you <a href="../../products/pythonsim/" target="_blank">simulated a device using a Python script</a>, your device identity would most likely be "000001").
+Click *ADD*. <div style="background-color: #00BCD6; display: inline-block;">NOTE: If you haven't added a device yet, it will throw an error.</div>

+Click to open your device.
 You should see data from the lightbulb—current humidity, temperature, and whether it's on or off.
 Note: If you simulated a device using the Python Script, keep the script running so data will continue to flow into the application.
 It should look like this:
 ![Example app - lightbulb added](assets/solution_example_app_with_lightbulb.png)

-**Congratulations, you've connected a device to your web app and are seeing live data.**
+**Congratulations—you've connected a device to your web app and are seeing live data.**

 # ADVANCED: DEPLOY CHANGES TO THE EXAMPLE SOLUTION